ridemountainpig/hue/README.md

 ### Visit the Application

-To get started, visit [Hue Palette](https://www.hue-palette.com/) and explore the available hue samples or start generating your custom hues.
+To get started, visit [Hue Palette](https://www.hue-palette.com/) or the [Hue Palette Raycast Extension](https://www.raycast.com/ridemountainpig/hue-palette) and explore the available hue samples or start generating your custom hues.

 ### Creating a Hue Palette